Masoud647/Masoud647.github.io/README.md

 ### 2.5.4 Time Commitment

-The time commitment for my project took about 15 weeks to complete in its entirety.
+The time commitment for our project took about 15 weeks to complete in its entirety.
 Firstly, the project began with ordering parts through websites like amazon, eBay and all sorts of technology base websites.
 Once ordered, the delivery took about week and a half (week 2 & 3) to come in.
-As everything arrived, I then began to setup my raspberry pi and all of its components which took my about 1 hour to setup.
-As week 5 approached I printed out my PCB and started soldering everything.
+As everything arrived, I then began to setup our raspberry pi and all of its components which took our about 1 hour to setup.
+As week 5 approached we printed out the PCB and started soldering everything.
 The soldering approximately took me about 2 hours to complete at school.
-Afterward, at week 6 and week 7 I started to test my raspberry pi and its components which took me about 6 hours in its entirety.
+Afterward, at week 6 and week 7 I started to test the raspberry pi and its components which took us about 6 hours in its entirety.
 Firstly, I tested if the PCB by implementing the code given by the teacher that can test if the lights work and the sensors.
 Then I started implementing the code in which will scan barcodes with my webcam which then again took me about 5 hours to complete.
-Next, during week 9 I created I remote desktop with my raspberry pi and laptop so I could connect it remotely without using an external monitor, keyboard and mouse.
-Lastly, during week 12 and 13 I began and created my acrylic box, the box design took me about 1 hour to complete and the lazar cut took about 20 minutes.
-Here at the bottom is all the task I completed and will be easier to understand.
+Next, during week 9 we created the remote desktop with the raspberry pi and laptop so we could connect it remotely without using an external monitor, keyboard and mouse.
+Lastly, during week 12 and 13 we began and created my acrylic box, the box design took about 1 hour to complete and the lazar cut took about 20 minutes.
+Here at the bottom is all the task we completed and will be easier to understand.

 **Time Commitment Schedule:**